宝宝心里苦

 Baby is hurting inside (but baby won't say it)

 Imagine swallowing every frustration with a frozen smile while internally screaming — that's this phrase in a nutshell.
-Literally meaning 'baby is bitter inside,' it's used to humorously express suppressed suffering, especially when you can't or won't voice your real feelings.
+Emerging around 2015, literally meaning 'baby is bitter inside,' it's used to humorously express suppressed suffering, especially when you can't or won't voice your real feelings.
 The self-referential 'baby' adds a childlike, theatrical flair that makes the complaint feel both pitiable and funny at the same time.
 Think: 'I'm fine' culture, but make it meme.

 Cultural Context